Dealings with Gaddafi son embarrass London college

 One of LSE's most awkward interactions with the Gaddafis occurred in May 2010 when Saif al Islam was invited to speak on "Libya, Past, Present and Future," as part of a lecture series dedicated to the memory of Ralph Miliband, a renowned left-wing LSE academic who died in 1994.

-Miliband's son Ed now leads Britain's opposition Labour Party; Ed's brother, David, served as Britain's foreign secretary under Labour Prime Minister Gordon Brown.
+Miliband's son Ed now leads the Labour Party; Ed's brother, David, served as foreign secretary under Prime Minister Gordon Brown.

 LSE said in a statement on its website that the Miliband family were not consulted in advance about the plans for Saif al Islam's lecture, and that a senior LSE academic had "spoken to the family" about the event "in view of the embarrassment and distress caused to the Miliband family by the association of Ralph Miliband's name with Saif Gaddafi."